IBM/trusted-service-identity/docs/x509-create.md

 # Instructions of Minting Certificates for x509 Proof of Possession

-This example comes with sample x509 certificates and keys to demonstrate `x509pop` nodeAttestor capabilities.
+Instructions for generating x509 certificates use with `x509pop` NodeAttestor.

 The sample keys are present in [../sample-x509](../sample-x509) directory.
 You can create a new set of certs and keys: